hscells/boogie/README.md

  - `simplify`: Simplify a Boolean query to just "and" and "or" operators.
  - `analyse`: Use Elasticsearch to analyse the query strings in the query.

+Additionally, the following transformation can be used in conjunction with the Elasticsearch statistics source:

+ - `analyse`: Run the analyser specified in `statistic` on the query.

 Operations are applied in the order specified.

 ### Measurements (`measurements`)